 - express something that is hard to put into words

-- make experiences, thoughts or feelings that feel invisible into something visible
+- turn invisible thoughts or feelings into something visible

 - change emotional pain into physical pain